A Fox News Anchor And Twelve Others Are Suing The Network For Racial Discrimination And Harassment

 The next day, Rahman, who is described as a “dark-skinned Bangladeshi,” and a number of Black employees in the Accounts Receivable and Accounts Payable Departments, had their security passes to the second floor revoked, the suit claims.

-Tichaona Brown and Tabrese Wright, two former black employees, said they experienced “horrific discrimination at the hands" of Fox's former comptroller Judith Slater.
-The network vowed that it fired Slater on Feb.
-28 after learning of the allegations.

-The two women claim Slater would target them and other black employees with racist comments, like inquiring if all three of Wright's children were fathered by the same man, asking "Why are all black men women-beaters?," and forcing black employees to practice saying certain words correctly in front of white employees, the complaint says.
+In their claim, Brown and Wright say Slater would target them and other black employees with racist comments, like inquiring if all three of Wright's children were fathered by the same man, asking "Why are all black men women-beaters?," and forcing black employees to practice saying certain words correctly in front of white employees, the complaint says.

 "When it comes to racial discrimination, 21st Century Fox has been operating as if it should be called 18th Century Fox," Douglas Wigdor and Jeanne Christensen, who are representing the 13 plaintiffs, said in a statement Tuesday.